velpegor/velpegor.github.io/_pages/about.md

 * Efficient Architecture for Large Models

 # 🔥 News
-- *2025.05*: &nbsp;New preprint is out: SceneSplit, ReSafe
+- *2025.05*: &nbsp;New preprints are out: SceneSplit, ReSafe
 - *2025.05*: &nbsp;One paper is accepted to **ICML 2025**
 - *2025.02*: &nbsp;New preprint is out: ELITE
 - *2024.12*: &nbsp;One paper is accepted to **AAAI 2025**